-The starting point for the Committee in establishing base salaries and annual incentive awards is to review the total annual cash compensation of the executive officers with the total annual cash compensation for comparable positions in the Peer Groups.
-In determining the total annual cash compensation of the executive officer, the Committee establishes a comparative base salary and what the annual incentive awards for the executive officers would be at the 100% target achievement level (as described in the Annual Incentive section of this report), relative to comparable positions reflected in the Peer Groups.
-Once the Committee establishes the appropriate range for base salaries, the Committee adjusts the base salary of the individual executive officer based on consideration of several factors, including individual performance, Company performance, the experience level of the executive, the nature and breadth of the executive's responsibilities, and the desire to minimize the risk of losing the services of the executive to another company.
-Total direct compensation in relation to other executives, as well as prior year individual performance and performance of the business lines for which the executive is responsible, are also taken into consideration in determining any adjustment.
+The starting point for the Committee in establishing base salaries and annual incentive awards is to review the total annual cash compensation of the executive officers with the total annual cash compensation of the executive officer, the Committee establishes a comparative base salary and what the annual incentive awards for the executive officers would be at the 100% target achievement level (as described in the Annual Incentive section of this report), relative to comparable positions reflected in the Peer Groups.
+Once the Committee establishes the appropriate range for base salaries, the Committee adjusts the base salary of the individual executive officer based on consideration of several factors, including individual performance, Company performance, the experience level of the executive, the nature and breadth of the executive's responsibilities, and the desire to minimize the risk of losing the services of the executive is responsible, are also taken into consideration in determining any adjustment.

-The base salaries of the executive officers were reviewed in November 2011 in connection with this review of total compensation.
+The base salaries of the executive officers were reviewed in December 2012 in connection with this review of total compensation.
 The Committee believed that the Company performed better than the global dental industry as a whole based on data provided to and reviewed by the Committee.
-Based on its overall review, at its meeting in November 2011, the Committee and the Independent members of the Board, with respect to the CEO, approved base salaries for the NEOs for 2012 as follows:
+Based on its overall review, at its meeting in December 2012, the Committee and the Independent members of the Board, with respect to the CEO, approved base salaries for the NEOs for 2013 as follows:

-Bret W. Wise, Chairman of the Board and Chief Executive Officer - \$910,000

-William R. Jellison, Senior Vice President and Chief Financial Officer - \$427,400

-Christopher T. Clark, President and Chief Operating Officer - \$557,200

-James G. Mosch, Executive Vice President - \$483,500

-Albert J. Sterkenburg, Senior Vice President - €309,600
+Bret W. Wise, Chairman of the Board and Chief Executive Officer - \$940,000 Christopher T. Clark, President and Chief Financial Officer - \$600,000 William R. Jellison, Senior Vice President and Chief Financial Officer - \$435,900 James G. Mosch, Executive Vice President and Chief Operating Officer- \$535,000 Robert J. Size, Senior Vice President - \$402,500 Albert J. Sterkenburg, Senior Vice President - \$18,900

+Note: Mr. Jellison left the Company on April 5, 2013.
+Mr. Clark was named President and Chief Financial Officer, and Mr. Mosch was named Executive Vice President and Chief Operating Officer, on April 5, 2013.